markshust/falcon/packages/falcon-client/README.md

 # Falcon Client

-This is a `falcon-client` host for your shop.
+This is a `@deity/falcon-client` host for your shop.

 ## Installation